 As a skilled project manager, I work with organizations to identify audience needs through usability studies, behavior research, journey mapping, and crafting user personas.
 I am experienced in analyzing information architecture and designing solutions.
-I write sharp reports, spec documents, user manuals, and platform documentation.
+I support my clients and colleagues by writing insightful reports, concise spec documents, sharp user manuals, and detailed platform documentation.

 Visitor Motivation Survey